42mcmaster/codroneEdu/drone01_FirstProgram.md

 - Battery in the drone, charged.
 - All four propellers on, none chipped or loose.
-- Your square is clear.
-Nothing fragile inside it.
 - Controller on, paired to your drone.
 The screen should not say SEARCHING.

 **Your controller stays in your hands for the whole lesson.** If the drone does something you did not expect, press and hold `L1` and pull down on the left joystick.
 That is emergency stop, and it works no matter what your program is doing.